Werneth, Greater Manchester: History

-Etymology
+Toponymy

 The name Werneth is ancient and derives from a Brittonic personal name identical to the Gaulish Vernetum, derived from *verno- meaning "alder" (Welsh gwern).
 The survival of place-names derived from Celtic personal names is rare in England outside Cornwall.
 The name is cognate with the place-names Le Vernet and Vernois in France.

-Pre-Industrial Revolution
+Pre–Industrial Revolution

 In the reign of Henry III, the manor of Oldham was held by Alwardus de Aldholme who held land in Werneth (Vernet) and lived at Werneth Hall.
 In the 13th century, Oldham was documented as a manor held from The Crown by a family surnamed Oldham, whose seat was at Werneth Hall.
 Richard de Oldham was recorded as lord of the manor of Werneth/Oldham (1354).
 His daughter and heiress, Margery (d.1384), married John de Cudworth (d.1384), from whom descended the Cudworth family of Werneth Hall who were successive lords of the manor of Werneth/Oldham.
 A Member of this family was James I's Chaplain Ralph Cudworth (father of the Cambridge Platonist philosopher Ralph Cudworth).
 The Cudworths remained lords of the manor until their sale of the estate (1683) to Sir Ralph Assheton of Middleton.
 After several owners, the Werneth Hall estate and manor was purchased, for £30,000, by the Lees family of Oldham (1794).
 In the 1840s, the park of the Hall estate was separated from Werneth Hall to form what later became the public Werneth Park.

 The ancient manor of Werneth covered an extensive part of the township of Oldham including much of the current town centre.
 Surrounding areas such as Hollinwood and Hathershaw were historically described as lands lying in the southern part of Werneth.

 Joseph Jones (1782–1858) of Wallshaw Mill, was the first alderman elected for the Werneth Ward of Oldham Council.
 He was a Conservative and was "elbowed" out in 1852 after which he retired to Severn Stoke in Worcestershire.